-- Representations.
-Each Party acknowledges and represents that the Agreement and the General Terms are executed without reliance upon any agreement, promise, statement or representation by or on behalf of any Party, except as set forth in this Agreement and the General Terms, and each Party acknowledges that no other Party nor any agent or attorney of such Party has made any promises, representations or warranties whatsoever, whether expressed or implied, which are not contained in the Agreement or the General Terms, concerning the matters set forth in the Agreement.
-Each Party represents that the execution and delivery of the Agreement and the General Terms constitutes a legal, valid and binding obligation of such Party.
+18. Representations.
+Each Party acknowledges and represents that the General Terms and Agreement(s) are executed without reliance upon any agreement, promise, statement or representation by or on behalf of any Party, except as set forth in therein and each Party acknowledges that no other Party nor any agent or attorney of such Party has made any promises, representations or warranties whatsoever, whether expressed or implied, which are not contained therein.
+Each Party represents that the execution and delivery of the General Terms and Agreement(s) constitute legal, valid and binding obligations of such Party.

-- Entire Agreement.
-The General Terms and applicable Agreement contain the entire understanding and agreement between the Parties regarding their subject matter and must not be modified, amended, or assigned except upon express written consent of both Parties.
-Any attempted modification, amendment, or assignment in violation of this Section16 is void.
+19. Entire Agreement.
+The General Terms and Agreement(s) contain the entire understanding and agreement between the Parties regarding their subject matter and must not be modified, amended, or assigned except upon express written consent of both Parties provided that either Party may assign or transfer an Agreement to any affiliate or to a purchaser of all or substantially all the stock or assets of the business upon advance written notice.
+This Agreement supersedes all previous and contemporaneous written and oral representations, understandings or agreements related to the subject matter shall prevail notwithstanding any variance with terms and conditions of any order submitted.
+Acceptance by Company may be conditioned upon the satisfactory completion of a credit check.
+Any attempted modification, amendment, or assignment in violation of this Section19 is void.

-- Time is of the Essence.
-Time is of the essence in each Party’s performance of all obligations under the Agreement and the General Terms.
+20. Time is of the Essence.
+Time is of the essence in each Party’s performance of all obligations under the Agreement.

-- Governing Law.
-The Agreement and the General Terms are governed and must be construed by the laws of the Commonwealth of Virginia, without regard to its conflict of laws provisions.
+21. Governing Law.
+The General Terms and Agreement(s) are governed and must be construed by the laws of the Commonwealth of Virginia, without regard to its conflict of laws provisions.

-- Choice of Forum.
-Any Party commencing against the other Party any legal proceeding (including, without limitation, any tort claim) arising out of, relating to, or concerning the Agreement or the General Terms shall bring that proceeding in the state courts sitting in Fairfax, Virginia or the United States District Court for the Eastern District of Virginia in Alexandria, Virginia.
-Each Party hereby submits to the exclusive jurisdiction of those courts for the purposes of any such proceeding and waives any claim that any legal proceeding (including, without limitation, any tort claim) brought in accordance with this Section 19 has been brought in an inconvenient forum or that the venue of that proceeding is improper.
+22. Choice of Forum.
+Any Party commencing against the other Party any legal proceeding (including, without limitation, any tort claim) arising out of, relating to, or concerning the General Terms and Agreement(s) shall bring that proceeding in the state courts sitting in Fairfax, Virginia or the United States District Court for the Eastern District of Virginia in Alexandria, Virginia.
+Each Party hereby submits to the exclusive jurisdiction of those courts for the purposes of any such proceeding and waives any claim that any legal proceeding (including, without limitation, any tort claim) brought in accordance with this Section 22 has been brought in an inconvenient forum or that the venue of that proceeding is improper.

-- Attorney’s Fees and Costs.
-Should any Party breach the General Terms or any Agreement or any warranty contained therein, the non-breaching Party shall be entitled to an award of its costs and reasonable attorneys’ fees expended in any action to seek injunctive or other relief from a court of competent jurisdiction based upon the terms of the Agreement or the General Terms in any case in which it is the substantially prevailing party.
+24. Attorney’s Fees and Costs.
+Notwithstanding any other provision of the General Terms or any Agreement, should any Party breach the General Terms or Agreement(s) or any warranty contained therein, the non-breaching Party shall be entitled to an award of its costs and reasonable attorneys’ fees expended in any action to seek injunctive or other relief from a court of competent jurisdiction based upon the terms of the General Terms and Agreement(s) in any case in which it is the substantially prevailing party.

-- Severability.
-If any provision of the General Terms or any Agreement is invalidated by a court of competent jurisdiction, then all of the remaining provisions of the General Terms and the Agreement will continue unabated and in full force and effect.
+25. Severability.
+If any provision of the General Terms, or any Agreement, is invalidated by a court of competent jurisdiction, then all the remaining provisions of the General Terms and any Agreement(s) will continue unabated and in full force and effect.

-- No Third-Party Beneficiaries.
+26. No Third-Party Beneficiaries.
 The Agreement and the General Terms are not intended to confer upon any person other than the Parties any rights or remedies whatsoever.

-- Remedies.
+27. Remedies.
 Client acknowledges that, except a failure to pay amounts due to Company pursuant to an Agreement, any breach of its obligations under any Agreement may result in irreparable injury for which Company will have no adequate remedy at law.
 Accordingly, if Client breaches or threatens to breach any of its obligations under an Agreement,Company will be entitled, without proving or showing any actual damage sustained, to a temporary restraining order, preliminary injunction, permanent injunction, or order compelling specific performance to prevent or cease the breach of Client’s obligations under the Agreement.
 Company will not be required to post any form of bond in any proceeding seeking injunctive relief, despite any applicable statutory provision to the contrary.
-Nothing in an Agreement will be interpreted as prohibiting Company from obtaining any other remedies otherwise available to it for such breach or threatened breach, including the recovery of damages.
+Nothing in any Agreement will be interpreted as prohibiting Company from obtaining any other remedies otherwise available to it for such breach or threatened breach, including the recovery of damages.

-- No Waiver; Cumulative Remedies.
+29. No Waiver; Cumulative Remedies.
 No delay on the part of either Party or failure by that Party to exercise any power, right or remedy under the General Terms or any Agreement shall operate as a waiver thereof, nor shall any single or partial exercise of any power, right or remedy or any abandonment or discontinuance of steps to enforce such right, power, or remedy preclude other or further exercises thereof, or the exercise of any other power, right or remedy.
 The rights and remedies in the General Terms or any Agreement are cumulative and not exclusive of any rights or remedies (including, without limitation, the right of specific performance) which either Party would otherwise have.

-- Interpretation.
-The headings preceding the text of Sections included in the General Terms or any Agreement are for convenience only and shall not be deemed to be part of the General Terms or Agreement or be given any effect in interpreting the General Terms or Agreement.
+30. Interpretation.
+The headings preceding the text of Sections included in the General Terms or Agreement(s) are for convenience only and shall not be deemed to be part of the General Terms or Agreement(s) or be given any effect in interpreting the General Terms or Agreement(s).